Undergraduate Faculty Mentor of the Year Award

 The Undergraduate Faculty Mentor of the Year Award is given each year to recognize and encourage excellence in student mentoring beyond standard classroom interaction.
 An example of a definition of mentoring is, "building a purposeful and personal relationship in which a more experienced person (mentor) provides guidance, feedback, and wisdom to facilitate the growth and development of a less experienced person (mentee)."

 Each dean will appoint a committee comprised of students, faculty, and administration to select an outstanding faculty mentor from the college.
-From the eight college nominees, the Faculty Evaluation Committee will select an Undergraduate Faculty Mentor of the Year.
+From the college nominees, the Faculty Evaluation Committee will select an Undergraduate Faculty Mentor of the Year.
 The award recipient will be recognized at the annual University Faculty Awards Event in March and will receive $1,500.

-Congratulations to the 2024 Undergraduate Faculty Mentor of the Year Nominees!
+Congratulations to the 2026 Undergraduate Faculty Mentor of the Year Nominees!

 View Previous Award Recipients